baker-jr-john/baker-jr-john.github.io/README.md

-Welcome to the repo for my personal website created with <a href="https://quarto.org/" target="_blank">Quarto</a>.
-Do with it as you want!
+Welcome to the repo for my personal website, which I created with [Quarto](https://quarto.org/).
+You can do with it as you wish!